Science

 Pupil progress is assessed continuously throughout a topic using the following strategies:

-- Evaluate – Pupils’ own questions: At the end of some lessons, pupils have the opportunity to record a question of their own in their science book in green pen.
-This is a great way to catch misconceptions or identify pupils who are displaying good scientific thinking.
+• Evaluate – Pupils’ own questions: At the end of some lessons, pupils have the opportunity to record a question of their own in their science book in green pen.
+Asking appropriate scientific questions is a key WS skill – questioning forms the basis of establishing knowledge – so at Furness, a great emphasis is placed on providing pupils opportunities to ask and record their own questions.
 Teachers do not have to answer every question pupils write – if there are common themes that emerge, they can address these through subsequent teaching.
-Oftentimes, just brief acknowledgement of the question is enough; they are a useful tool for catching misconceptions, evidence that learning has not ‘stuck’, or identifying pupils who display good scientific thinking and clear progress.
+Oftentimes, just brief acknowledgement of the question is enough; they are a useful tool for catching misconceptions or evidence that learning has not yet ‘stuck’, or identifying pupils who display good scientific thinking and clear progress.

 Summative assessments are used at the end of topics to support teachers’ judgements on the levels of attainment in their classes.
 We use assessment materials from Twinkl and those from PlanBee to assist with teacher judgements.
 These are a tool in the assessment process; teachers do not solely rely on test scores to assess pupil outcomes, but there should be some correlation with their own assessment of the child, taking into account the range of factors that can affect a child’s performance on a test paper.